-- 6.1 The Executive Committee of the EAP shall consist of a maximum of twelve persons: the President, the two Vice-Presidents, and the Treasurer, all elected by the General Meeting, the General Secretary, the External Relations Officer, the Registrar, the Chairpersons of the NUOC, EWOC and ETSC, all appointed by the Governing Board.
-The Governing Board may elect two more of its members to the Executive Committee.
-Minutes of its decisions will be taken down and presented to the Governing Board. - 6.2 The Executive Committee carries out the tasks of the Governing Board and is responsible to the Governing Board. - 6.3 The President shall call the meetings of the Executive Committee.
-Or, one third of the members of the Executive Committee can call a meeting of the Executive Committee, and in this case the meeting should take place within 6 weeks at the latest and notice of such a meeting should be given to all members of the Executive Committee at least 2 weeks in advance by e-mail.
+6.1 The Executive Committee of the EAP shall consist of a maximum of fifteen persons: including the President, the two Vice-Presidents, and the Treasurer, all elected by the General Meeting; the General

-6.4 A quorum of the Executive Committee shall be at least one more than half of its members.
+- Secretary, the External Relations Officer, the Registrar, the Chairpersons of the NUOC, EWOC and ETSC, all appointed by the Governing Board. - 6.2 The Governing Board may elect five more of its members to the Executive Committee: preference will be given to the Chairpersons of the Committees (mentioned in 5.2.5) as yet not represented; and to the Delegates of the Chamber of Individual Members, the Chamber of Ordinary Organisations, and the Chamber of EAPTIs. - 6.3 The Executive Committee carries out the tasks of the Governing Board.
+It manages the day-to-day business of the Association at the direction of the Governing Board and actions the decisions made by the Governing Board.
+The Executive Committee also has an advisory function to the Board, including initiating actions to be undertaken with the (later) permission / vote of the Governing Board - 6.4 It may not change a formal decision of the Governing Board, but it may postpone such a decision when deemed necessary only until the next meeting of the Governing Board.
+If there is a proposal from any member of the Executive Committee to postpone any decision of the GB, this proposal must be approved by two-thirds of the members of the Executive Committee. - 6.5 All decisions of the Executive Committee shall be determined on the basis of one vote per member and by simple majority of the votes cast.
+Minutes of its decisions will be taken down and presented to the Governing Board. - 6.6 The Executive Committee can also act as a Finance Committee. - 6.7 The President shall call the meetings of the Executive Committee.
+Or, one third of the members of the Executive Committee can call a meeting of the Executive Committee, and in this case the meeting should take place within 6 weeks at the latest; and notice of such a meeting should be given to all members of the Executive Committee at least 2 weeks in advance, by e-mail. - 6.8 A quorum of the Executive Committee shall be at least one more than half of its members.
 All decisions of the Executive Committee shall be determined on the basis of one vote per member and by simple majority of the votes cast.